 You do not taste the zucchini, although you do see the flecks of green throughout which I love.

 I’ve been using almond flour in my baking recipes for a while now and I’m equally impressed with the texture every time.
-Almond flour blueberry muffins and almond flour lemon poppy seed muffins are our other favorites.
+Almond flour blueberry muffins, almond flour strawberry muffins and almond flour lemon poppy seed muffins are our other favorites.

 Why You’ll Love This Recipe